- Introducing the Great Northwest Winecast, a weekly podcastPosted 20 hours ago

 - Our growing social media network receives alerts about competition medal winners.

-- The 2014 competition takes place April 2-3 at the Columbia Gorge Hotel in Hood River, Ore.
+- The 2014 competition took place April 2-3 at the Columbia Gorge Hotel in Hood River, Ore.

 - Eric Degerman